udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 *Availability*

-1. Evaluate the list of proposed regions and provide guidance on what policies are in place by Microsoft to help customers design a geo-redundant solution
+1. Evaluate the list of proposed regions and provide guidance on what policies are in place by Microsoft to help customers design a geo-redundant solution.

-2. Explain how Trey Research could restrict services to just the supported regions
+2. Explain how Trey Research could restrict services to just the supported regions.

 3. Diagram at a high level what a geo-redundant solution would look like for a public facing web application with a backend that uses SQL Server.
 What about a private facing web application?